 Marriott contends the trial court properly granted summary judgment because the undisputed facts show that Landri was outside the scope of his employment when the accident occurred and Landri's purpose for leaving his home was unrelated to his work.
 Put simply, Marriott argues that any liability it faced under the respondeat superior doctrine terminated as a matter of law when Landri arrived home safely after the party.
-Plaintiffs assert the trial 506 court improperly granted the motion because Landri's intoxication arose within the scope of employment; accordingly, Marriott's respondeat superior liability followed the risk created by the intoxication wherever it proximately caused harm.
+Plaintiffs assert the trial \506 court improperly granted the motion because Landri's intoxication arose within the scope of employment; accordingly, Marriott's respondeat superior liability followed the risk created by the intoxication wherever it proximately caused harm.

-As we shall explain, the trial court improperly granted summary judgment because a reasonable trier of fact could find that Landri acted negligently by becoming intoxicated at the party, that this act was within the scope of his employment and proximately caused the car accident which resulted in Dr. Purton's death.
+[6] The plaintiff bears the burden of proving that the As we shall explain, the trial court improperly granted summary judgment because a reasonable trier of fact could find that Landri acted negligently by becoming intoxicated at the party, that this act was within the scope of his employment and proximately caused the car accident which resulted in Dr. Purton's death.